-The survey was lead using the F/V Nuevo Horizonte Abierto in 2015 and the F/V Txingudi in 2016, two baitboat vessels based in Hondarribia (Basque Country).
+The survey was led using the F/V Nuevo Horizonte Abierto in 2015 and the F/V Txingudi in 2016 to 2018, two baitboat vessels based in Hondarribia (Basque Country).
 Both are equipped with a MAQ long-range sonar, from which screen dumps were recorded with a time interval of one second.
 During the whole survey the tilt angle of the sonar was set to -8° and its detection range to 320 meters (Figure 4).

 A SIMRAD EK-60 echosounder comprising a set of two transducers (frequencies 38 and 200 kHz) was also installed on the vessel for the survey.
-The 38kHz transducer was oriented vertically and the 200 kHz transducer was oriented laterally (with an inclination of 7°), in order to allow observing the vertical and horizontal dimensions of the tuna schools detected.
+The 38kHz transducer was oriented vertically and the 200 kHz transducer was oriented laterally (with an inclination of 7°), to allow observing the vertical and horizontal dimensions of the tuna schools detected.
+In 2018, a SIMRAD EK-80 was used, comprising a set of five transducers (frequencies 38, 70, 120, and two transducers of 200 kHz).

-In the 2016 survey, a M30 sonar was also used in complement to the echosounder, to get size measurements of the tunas detected.
+An AM-100 stereoscopic camera is also used to help species identification and fish measurement in the 2016 and 2018 surveys, a M3 sonar was also used in complement to the echosounder and of the stereoscopic camera, to get size measurements of the tunas detected.